 I received your letter last week, and while nothing I say or do will ever erase your tragedy I do hope I can help you to understand the state of workplace safety today.
 I hope you can receive this in the spirit in which it is intended.
 First, you are right I am a safety guy, but I am not THE safety guy.
 The workplace is a complex system, and as such, there aren’t any easy solutions to problems.

 Most workplaces are intrinsically unsafe, and it is only through all of us working together actively trying to make it less dangerous that we can ever see any real improvements in safety.

 You seem to think that I am indifferent to your death; I can assure you that is absolutely not the case.
-Every safety person that I know who has lost someone on his or her…
+Every safety person that I know who have lost someone on his or…

 View original post 999 more words